0shaurya/mathular-theme/pages/algebra/complex_numbers.md

 excerpt: "Learn about Complex Numbers.
 Complex Numbers are the c."
 terms:
   - ['Imaginary Number', 'Any real number  multiplied by \(i\), the square root of \(-1\)']
+  - ['Complex Number', 'A number that consists of a real component and imaginary conmnponent added together']
+  - ['Complex Plane', 'A 2D plane that contains all complex numbers.
+On the horizontal axis lies the real numbers and on the vertical axis lies the imaginary numbers.']
 ---